nvim-flutter/flutter-tools.nvim/README.md

 Currently if `debugger.enabled` is set to `true` in the user's config **it will expect `nvim-dap` to be installed**.
 If `dap` is this plugin will use `flutter` or `dart` native debugger to debug your project.

-To use the debugger you need to run `:lua require('dap').continue()<CR>`.
-This will start your app.
-You should then be able to use `dap` commands to begin to debug it.
-For more information on how to use `nvim-dap` please read the project's README or see `:h dap`.
-Note that running the app this way will prevent commands such as `:FlutterRestart`, `:FlutterReload` from working.

 You can use the `debugger.register_configurations` to register custom runner configuration (for example for different targets or flavor).
 If your flutter repo contains launch configurations in `.vscode/launch.json` you can use them via this config :